 Centrewest London Buses

-Bus company with 500 buses and 1,500 staff operating from five garages.
-Centrewest ran over 40 routes connecting Ealing, Hilingdon, Barnet and Inner West London with Central London.
+A bus company connecting Ealing, Hilingdon, Barnet and Inner West London with Central London

 1994 was the 'Year of the Bus' for Montagu.
 Having participated in the buyout of Greater Manchester Buses (South), Montagu brought its bus experience to London and backed the buyouts of three of the ten London operating companies.
 One of these was of CentreWest, the first of the major London bus privatisations.
 Montagu won the mandate to finance the management bid against stiff competition from several other financial investors.